refinedev/refine/documentation/docs/migration-guide/router-provider.md

 #### Authentication and Access Control

-This also means that the authentication and access control redirections are handled according to your framework.
+This also means that the authentication and access control flows should be handled according to your framework.

 However **refine** still provides some helpers for user's convenience.